-Unexcused absences in excess of ten (10) days per semester may result in the loss of credit for the semester.
+Unexcused absences in excess of ten (10) days per semester may result in student retention.
 At ten (10) unexcused absences a student and parent will appear before a status review committee (building administrator, at least one teacher, head of school) to determine student status based on absences, conduct, attitude, and academics.
-As an alternative to loss of credit, students who exceed 10 unexcused absences in a semester may be required to attend Saturday School depending on the situation in order to receive credit for work missed.
+As an alternative to student retention, students who exceed 10 unexcused absences in a semester may be required to attend Saturday School or summer school depending on the situation in order to receive credit for work missed.
 All decisions made by the Status Review committee may be appealed to the school board.